Rhode Island Medical Malpractice Lawyers

 - Rhode Island does NOT impose a cap on economic or non-economic damages.

-- This state follows"pure comparative negligence" standards which allow an injured party to recover a monetary award in a medical malpractice case IF it can be proven that they were more than 50% responsible for an injury.
+- This state follows "pure comparative negligence" standards which allow an injured party to recover a monetary award in a medical malpractice case if it can be proven that they were more than 50% responsible for an injury.

 Hiring a skilled medical malpractice attorney can help you focus on recovery rather than the logistics of your medical malpractice case.
 There are many important deadlines to consider when bringing forth a personal injury case of this nature, so contact one of our Rhode Island medical malpractice lawyers today to schedule a consultation.